Remote magnon-phonon entanglement in the waveguide-magnomechanics: Numerical results about remote magnon-phonon entanglement

-Moreover, we illustrate the bipartite entanglement present within a subsystem consisting of three modes in Fig.~\ref{fourmp}(b).
-As the system evolves, stable entanglement progressively develops between the phonon-$b_1$ and the magnon-phonon $m_2b_4$, as well as between magnon $m_2$ and the biphonon $b_1b_4$.
-Specifically, it is observed that $E_{b_1|m_2b_4}<E_{m_2|b_1b_4}$.
-Conversely, no entanglement is generated between $b_1$ and $m_2m_3$, nor between $m_2$ and $b_1m_3$ throughout the whole dynamics.
+Moreover, we illustrate the bipartite entanglement within three-mode subsystems in Fig.~\ref{fourmp}(b), corresponding to the total system Hamiltonian in Eq.~\eqref{Hamfour}, to characterize entanglement between different parts of the system.
+As the system evolves, stable entanglement progressively develops between the phonon $b_1$ and the magnon-phonon $m_2b_4$, as well as between $m_2$ and the biphonon $b_1b_4$.
+Specifically, it is observed that $E_{b_1|m_2b_4}<E_{m_2|b_1b_4}$, with corresponding values of $0.082$ and $0.164$, respectively.
+Conversely, no entanglement is generated between $b_1$ and $m_2m_3$, nor between $m_2$ and $b_1m_3$.
 More LNs can be similarly obtained by the symmetry relations, such as $E_{b_1|m_2b_4}=E_{b_1|m_3b_4}=E_{b_4|m_2b_1}=E_{b_4|m_3b_1}$.
 The corresponding values of $E(\tau)$ are similarly shown in Fig.~\ref{fourmp}(d).
 One can observe that both $E_{b_1|m_2b_4}$ and $E_{m_2|b_1b_4}$ increase as the $g$ is enhanced, and the increment diminishes progressively as $g$ continues to increase.
 The values satisfy $E_{b_1|m_2b_4}<E_{m_2|b_1b_4}$ and $E_{b_1|m_2m_3}=0$ for all coupling strengths.
 Furthermore, we also numerically demonstrate that $E_{b_1|m_2}=E_{b_1|b_4}=E_{m_2|m_3}=0$, which indicates that an arbitrary bipartition between one-mode and one-mode is separable.
 These results reveal that the phonon modes $b_1$ and $b_4$ behave as a collective subsystem capable of establishing entanglement with each magnon mode.
 The presence of the other phonon mode prevents the first phonon mode from entangling with the distinct magnon modes.